eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

     This tutorial explains how to implement custom transports in both micro-ROS Client and Agent side.
     In the most common use case both parts are communicated using serial ports or UDP sockets.
-    This means that in the Client side, transport shall be provided using platform specific code at runtime, and in Agent side the built-in transports for ``serial`` and ``udp`` can be used.
+    That means that only Client side transport shall be implemented and the Agent side transport can be used as it is provided.

 Allocators
 ^^^^^^^^^^